Can Dogs Eat Cheese? A Guide on This Quick Treat

 If you decide to share some cheese with your dog, opt for these safer choices that are lower in fat, salt, and additives.

 • Cottage Cheese.
-Cottage cheese is a good choice since it’s low in fat and calories, which makes it less heavy for your dog.
+Dogs can eat cottage cheese, and it’s a good choice since it’s low in fat and calories, making it lighter for your dog.
 It also has probiotics that support digestion and has a lower amount of lactose.

 • Plain Cheddar.
-Cheddar is always available, which makes it an easy option.
+Cheddar is always available, which makes it accessible.
 While it’s not the best option, it also has a good amount of protein and calcium.
 Opt for smaller portions since it has relatively higher fat.

 • Swiss Cheese.
 Swiss cheese has lower lactose, which is easier for dogs to digest.
 It also has a mild flavor with just minimal additives.